 FAQ

 Too much mixing or beating the batter is, in my experience, the main culprit.
 The ingredients have to be lightly mixed just until integrated.
-Use a spatula or whisk for best results, as it's hard to overmix a muffin batter is folding it by hand.
+Use a spatula or whisk for best results, as it's hard to overmix a muffin batter when folding it by hand.

+Using oil in the butter, not overbaking the muffins, and not overmixing or beating the batter contribute to moist muffins.
 Using oil adds richness.
 Mixing the dry and wet ingredients *just* until moistened and not overbaking the muffins will ensure fluffy, soft ones.

 - Carrots: fresh and grated at the last moment.